nestjs/docs.nestjs.com/content/techniques/caching.md

 > warning**Warning** `cache-manager-redis-store` does not support redis v4.
 In order for the `ClientOpts` interface to exist and work correctly you need to install the
 > latest `redis` 3.x.x major release.
 See this [issue](https://github.com/dabroek/node-cache-manager-redis-store/issues/40) to track the progress of this upgrade.
+> Using [cache-manager-redis-yet](https://www.npmjs.com/package/cache-manager-redis-yet) could be a better solution for the latest version of `redis` and `cache-manager`.

 #### Async configuration